chaunceygardiner/weewx-weatherboard/README.md

 ## Additional Requirements for the Air Quality Index (AQI) Reading
 * [weewx-purple](https://github.com/chaunceygardiner/weewx-purple)
 * Optionally [purple-proxy](https://github.com/chaunceygardiner/purple-proxy), which
-  returns averages over the archive period (as opposed to one shot readings) and catches up on AQI readings when WeeWX starts.
+  returns averages over two minutes (as opposed to one shot readings) and catches up on AQI readings when WeeWX starts.

 ## Installation Instructions